andrewminer/brunel/README.md

 * Don't tear up the landscape without making something better out of it.

+## Technological Considerations

+This modpack can be pretty taxing on your computer what with having a good number of mods, and some of them pretty demanding.
+You should make sure to give your client at least 4GB of RAM for things to work well, and you'll want to adjust your video settings if you don't have a pretty new video card.

 ## Credits

 This modpack would not exist but for the